Humanitarian Studies (M.S.)

 ---|---|---|

-HUAF 5200 | Protection for Vulnerable Populations | 3 |
+HUST 5200 | Human Rights Protections for Vulnerable Groups | 0-3 |

-HUAF 5210 | Access to Education During Crisis and Conflict | 3 |
+HUST 5210 | Access to Education During Crisis and Conflict | 3 |

-IPED 5560 | Conflict Resolution | 3 |
+PMMA 5207 | Mapping Injustice | 3 |

 PMMA 6104 | Alternative and Advocacy Journalism | 3 |

-PSYC 6030 | Trauma & Family Violence | 3 |
+PSYC 6030 | Trauma and Family Violence | 3 |

-Communities and Capacity Building concentration
+Communities and Capacity Building Area

-Courses in this concentration examine humanitarian response at the subnational level, including how processes are created, relationships are founded, skills are shared, and institutions are built, strengthened, and stabilized.
+Courses in this area examine humanitarian response at the subnational level, including how processes are created, relationships are founded, skills are shared, and institutions are built, strengthened, and stabilized.
 Students concentrating in this area will work through practical skills to mitigate and respond to complex emergencies at a local level.

 Courses in this group have the HUCB attribute.